Agrawal-Aparna/ChargeBee_Translations/README.md

-# ChargeBee_Translations
-This repository is for translating the available English language pack to Norwegian
+This code expects the enviornment variable named "OPENAI_API_KEY" to be set